 Closely monitor variations in the financial performance of the facility to avoid cash flow problems.

-Hold at least monthly staff meeting outlining goals and priorities of the facility.
+Hold monthly staff meetings outlining goals and priorities of the facility.

 Manage exempt and non-exempt employees in accordance with the facility policies utilizing sound principles of practice and fairness.

 Review employee performance as evaluated by their respective managers, ensuring that reviews occur as scheduled or at least annually for each employee.